alex-kinokon/jsx-dom/README.md

 ### Children

-Passing `children` as an explicit attribute, when there is no other JSX child nodes, is also supported.
+Passing `children` as an explicit attribute, when there is no other JSX child node, is also supported.

 ```jsx
 <div children={["Total: ", 20]} />